kensai01/06_todo-app/README.md

 * Estimated Hours: 5
 * Actual time spent: 3
 * Notes: The time spent going through the PHP course on Udemy really helped me understand how PHP communicates with MySQL which I believe was the biggest hurdle in this application.
 * Issues: PHP and MySQL syntax I am not very familiar with, so a LOT of time was spent chasing my tail over tiny little syntax mistakes that made my SQL queries not work for example.
 Need to put in more time.

 ### Write Documentation
 * Estimated Hours: 10
-* Actual time spent:
+* Actual time spent: 15-20
-* Notes:
+* Notes: Large learning curve on some of the items, likely they are still wrong as I'm still reading and learning about it.
-* Issues:
+* Issues: The simplicity of the app made it difficult to map things out because a lot of diagrams depend on relations between objects where as here it's a straightforward application so there isn't much going on to draw out.